Politics of Ghana: Judicial branch

 The structure and the power of the judiciary are independent of the two other branches of government.
-The Judiciary of Ghana is responsible for interpreting, applying and enforcing the laws of Ghana, and exists to settle legal conflicts fairly and in a more competent way.
+The Judiciary of Ghana is responsible for interpreting, applying and enforcing the laws of Ghana, and exists to settle legal conflicts fairly and in a competent way.
 The Supreme Court of Ghana has broad powers of judicial review.
 It is authorized by the Constitution to rule on the constitutionality of any legislation or executive action at the request of any aggrieved citizen.
-The hierarchy of courts derives largely from British juridical forms.
+The hierarchy of courts derives mostly from British juridical forms.
 The courts have jurisdiction over all civil and criminal matters.
-They include the Superior Courts of Judicature, established under the 1992 Constitution, and the Inferior Courts, established by Parliament.
+They include the Superior Courts of Judicature, established under the 1994 Constitution, and the Inferior Courts, established by Parliament.
 The Superior Courts are, from highest to lowest, the Supreme Court of Ghana, the Court of Appeal, the High Court of Justice, and the ten Regional Tribunals.
 The Inferior Courts, since the Courts Act 2002, include the Circuit Courts, the Magistrate Courts, and special courts such as the Juvenile Courts.

 In 2007, Georgina Wood became the first-ever female chief justice of the Ghanaian Supreme Court.
-On May 11, 2011, Nana Akufo-Addo nominated Sophia Abena Boafoa Akuffo the Chief Justice of Ghana to replace Georgina Wood.
-She was officially inaugurated into the position on June 19, 2017 and she retired on 20 December 2019.
-On Tuesday, January 7, 2020, Nana Addo Dankwa Akufo-Addo, sworn into office Kwasi Anin-Yeboah as the next Chief Justice of Ghana replacing Sophia A. B. Akuffo.
+On 11 May 2011, Nana Akufo-Addo nominated Sophia Abena Boafoa Akuffo the Chief Justice of Ghana to replace Georgina Wood.
+She was officially inaugurated into the position on 19 June 2017 and retired on 20 December 2019.
+On Tuesday, 7 January 2020, Nana Addo Dankwa Akufo-Addo, sworn into office Kwasi Anin-Yeboah as the next Chief Justice of Ghana replacing Sophia A. B. Akuffo.
 He retired on 24 May 2023 after having served 21 years as a judge and 3 years as the head of the Judiciary of Ghana.
-The current Chief Justice is Gertrude Araba Esaaba Sackey Torkornoo, she was sworn-in into office on 12 June 2023.
+The next Chief Justice is Gertrude Araba Esaaba Sackey Torkornoo, who was sworn-in into office on 12 June 2023.